 This is a complete guide with everything you need to know from how to get there, where to stay and things to do in San Martin de los Andes, Argentina.

 Best Things to Do in San Martin de los Andes

 The town is right in the heart of the Argentinian lake district so it’s no surprise that the best things to do in San Martin de los Andes are centred around the water.

-While the town itself sits on the shore of Lago Lácar, there’s other lakes, lagoons, rivers and waterfalls within easy reach.
+While the town itself sits on the shore of Lago Lácar, there are other lakes, lagoons, rivers and waterfalls within easy reach.

-San Martin de los Andes makes a perfect base for a visit to the region.
-Here’s our favourite things to do in San Martin de los Andes.
+San Martin makes a perfect base for a visit to the region.
+Here are our favourite things to do in San Martin de los Andes.